Bicycle Locks: Ratings of Sources

 by Stan Horaczek

-Our AssessmentMen's Journal enlists a world-champion safecracker and various power tools to try to crack five of the toughest bicycle locks it can find.
-Each bike lock receives a score for security and usability.
-All five locks tested stand up to the punishment, but the Kryptonite New York Fahgettaboudit U-lock earns the Editor's Pick award.
-This review is one of the few recent tests of bike locks available.
+Our AssessmentMen's Journal editors enlist a former world-champion safe-cracker and various power tools in an attempt to break open five of the toughest bicycle locks they can find.
+Locks are scored on security and usability.
+Each model stands up to the punishment, but the Kryptonite New York Fahgettaboudit Mini earns the Expert's Pick.

 by Editors of BikeRadar.com